 - Apply topical products that contain any of the above ingredients.

-- If you want quick results (in skincare that means weeks instead of instantly) use a product that contains hydroquinone.
+- If you want quick results (in skincare that means weeks to months instead of instantly) use a product that contains hydroquinone.

 - Avoid laser treatments and high concentration chemical peels.